frequency-chain/frequency/designdocs/passkey_p256.md

 - Preferably using an audited crate to support p256 operations.
 Currently, we are using `p256` crate which is not audited.
+  - After investigating other libraries it looks like the only audited alternative is `Openssl` library which is only a wrapper around the Original C implementation and unfortunately it doesn't look like it is compatible with WASM.
 - If signature checks implemented **on_validate** are expensive, then this would open a vulnerability surface for DOS attacks.